FAForever/wiki-pages/Development/AI/AI-Modding.md

 ```lua
 LOG('Hello world’)
 ```
-If there are errors in your code, often it will show up in yellow warning text in the log menu when it attempts to run, which may give useful information to help identify the particular code file and line item that are causing the error (along with why).
+If there are errors in your code, often it will show up in yellow warning text in the log menu when it attempts to run, which may give useful information to help identify the particular code file and a line item that are causing the error (along with why).

 If you’ve hooked onto existing code then the line item where an error is present will be higher than when you view the code.
-I solve this by making a comment at the top of hooked code with how many line items are in the core game files, so I can then subtract this to work out the actual line in my code causing the error.
+I solve this by commenting on the top of the hooked code with how many line items are in the core game files, so I can then subtract this to work out the actual line in my code causing the error.
 If you have mods enabled then this can also cause the line item to change if they’ve hooked onto the same file.

-I often use the log window by putting LOG() statements throughout my code, with a unique reference and then coyping the log window output (e.g. into word excel or notepad) and searching for the unique reference to see if it’s doing what I think it should.
+I often use the log window by putting LOG() statements throughout my code, with a unique reference and then copying the log window output (e.g. into word excel or Notepad) and searching for the unique reference to see if it’s doing what I think it should.

 You can also have the log window open when you load the game itself by adding “/showlog” to the end of the shortcut, i.e. `C:\ProgramData\FAForever\bin\ForgedAlliance.exe /showlog`

 - Debug window and shortcuts

-(with thanks to speed2) there’s a debug window that allows you to view variables/tables in-game, and can be accessed by pressing Alt+F9.
+(with thanks to speed2) there’s a debug window that allows you to view variables/tables in-game and can be accessed by pressing Alt+F9.

-Checking the key bindings there are also a number of related shortcuts which presumably are for use with the debug window.
+Checking the key bindings there are also several related shortcuts which presumably are for use with the debug window.
-When I tried accessing this I got an error message, and others have as well, with Jip thinking it happens where the game has been installed via steam and not the CD meaning it is missing some texture files.
+When I tried accessing this I got an error message, and others have as well, with Jip thinking it happens where the game has been installed via Steam and not the CD meaning it is missing some texture files.

-I ended up finding a cheap copy of the FA game disc and the debug menu now loads for me but still gives an error message on one of the files it tries to access and doesn’t do anything, so it's noted here in case it works for other people (but with a warning that there's a good chance it wont).
+I ended up finding a cheap copy of the FA game disc and the debug menu now loads for me but still gives an error message on one of the files it tries to access and doesn’t do anything, so it's noted here in case it works for other people (but with a warning that there's a good chance it won't).
 - Platoon names for debugging

 An alternative to using the LOG() option is to rename platoons.
 E.g. Uveso’s AI will rename platoons to indicate what they’re doing, which (when coupled with the configuration option that displays platoon names) makes it easier to assess the logic a platoon is following.